 Medellín: A Top Foreign Retirement Location

-Also, the city has been described by a number of publications including U.S. News and Huffington Post as a top foreign retirement location.
-Also, we have looked at 11 reasons why Medellín is considered a top foreign retirement location.
+Also, the city has been described by a number of publications including U.S. News as a top foreign retirement location.
+Also, we have looked at 12 reasons why Medellín is considered a top foreign retirement location.

 In addition, Medellín has been touted for many years as a top foreign retirement location by the foreign retirement publications.
-I have lived in Medellín for over seven years.
+I have lived in Medellín for over eight years.
 And each year it seems that I see more foreign retirees in the city.
 While I’m not retired, I previously wrote about 27 reasons why I chose to live in Medellín.

-Income Requirement for Colombia Retirement Visa
+2023 Income Requirement for Colombia Retirement Visa

 In addition, Colombia prefers official government pension certifications like from the U.S. Social Security Administration.
-It reportedly can be more difficult to be approved with private pension plans.
+It can be more difficult to be approved with private pension plans.